 The sword he finds isn’t elegant.
 It isn’t tolerable.
 It has no intention of being gifted as a lover’s token.
 It is, however, set on destroying Darius’s acceptance that awkwardness and a life of misunderstandings is the best he can hope for.

 Certain Eldritch Artefacts is a story about autism, adulthood and the reasons why one should never enchant inanimate objects…

-The original version of the story, where Darius isn’t intentionally autistic, can be found in [Crooked Words].
-The original web redraft can be found [here].
+The original version of the story, where Darius isn’t intentionally autistic, can be found in Crooked Words.
 The new, edited version can be found at the links below: